China–New Zealand relations: Cold War, 1949–1972

 The PRC government also expelled many missionaries and foreigners, including most New Zealand expatriates by 1951.
 One missionary, Annie James of the New Zealand Presbyterian Church's Canton Villages Mission, was imprisoned and interrogated.
 However, some pro-communist Westerners, including Rewi Alley, were allowed to remain in China.
 Alley pioneered a working model for secular "cooperative education" in vocational subjects and rural development.
 Despite the lack of official relations between the two countries, unofficial relations were conducted through the auspices of the Chinese People's Association for Friendship with Foreign Countries and the New Zealand China Friendship Society (NZCFS).
-In addition, the Communist Party of New Zealand and trade unions were sympathetic to the PRC.
+In addition, the Communist Party of New Zealand and some trade unions were sympathetic to the PRC rather than the Soviet Union.

-In 1955 Warren Freer (then a Labour MP) was the first Western politician to visit China, against the wishes of Labour leader Walter Nash, but with the encouragement of Prime Minister Sidney Holland.
+In 1955 Warren Freer (then an opposition Labour MP) was the first Western politician to visit China, against the wishes of Labour leader Walter Nash but with the encouragement of Prime Minister Sidney Holland.

+New Zealand photographer Brian Brake was given irregular access to China in 1957 and 1959, photographing Nikita Khrushchev's visit to the country, members of the PRC government like Chairman Mao Zedong, and scenes of life around the country at the time.
+Brake was the only Western photojournalist who documented the 10th anniversary of the People's Republic of China.

 Prime Minister of New Zealand Keith Holyoake visited ROC President Chiang Kai-shek in 1960.
 Holyoake had a favourable view of the ROC and permitted the upgrading of the ROC consulate to full embassy status in 1962.
 However, New Zealand declined to establish any diplomatic or trading mission in Taiwan but opted to conduct its relations with the ROC through trade commissioners based in Tokyo and Hong Kong.
 As pressure for PRC representation at the United Nations grew, the New Zealand Government came to favour dual representation of both Chinese governments, but that was rejected by both the ROC and the PRC.
 In 1971, New Zealand and other US allies unsuccessfully opposed United Nations General Assembly Resolution 2758 to recognise the PRC as the "only legitimate representative of China to the UN."